CSIRO-Acoustics/Visualize-IMOS-Bioacoustics-data/README.md

 # Visualize-IMOS-Bioacoustics-data (viz_sv)
  viz_sv is a 'Matlab' based function to read and visualise IMOS Bioacoustics NetCDF file.

+For more information about this function see: https://csiro-acoustics.github.io/Visualize-IMOS-Bioacoustics-data/

 For more information about IMOS Bioacoustics sub-Facility: http://imos.org.au/facilities/shipsofopportunity/bioacoustic/

 ## Syntax for usage